Our Family-Friendly Guide to Sri Lankan Food – With Recipes

 If you hear a lot of clanging and banging coming from a kitchen in Sri Lanka, chances are you are listening to someone making kottu roti.
 It started out as street food but is very common to see on restaurant menus now.
 It’s basically a stir-fry with pieces of roti (bread) mixed together with finely shredded vegetables or pieces of meat, soya sauce, spices, ginger and garlic, on a flat iron skillet using two metal cleavers with wooden handles.
 It isn’t usually spicy so it’s a great dish for the kids.
 A modern twist is to add cheese but this was not a winner with us!

-This sounds a little boring but it was an absolute winner with our boys.
+This chicken fried rice dish is not particularly Sri Lankan but we’re putting it on here because you’ll find it on the menu of most Sri Lankan restaurants and it was an absolute winner with our boys.
 It’s not spicy and it’s quite like the Chinese style egg fried chicken with rice.
-There are some green bits which, despite having an irrational fear that anything green will poison them, they wolfed down with no complaints.
+There are some green bits in it which, despite having an irrational fear that anything green will poison them, they wolfed it down with no complaints.
+It’s a great dish when they’re not feeling like a curry.

 A truly classic Sri Lankan dish and one of our favourites.
 It is called a curry but is actually more like a relish so we ordered it as a side.
 The eggplant slices are deep-fried until brown and then combined with, chilli powder, ground mustard seeds, cloves, salt, sugar and vinegar to create the almost sweet caramelised relish.
 This is then added to fried shallots, crushed garlic and shredded ginger.
 Mouth-wateringly good!

-Top Tip : if you would like to try authentic local food where the locals eat (and we would highly recommend this), then go to somewhere that is very busy!
-The locals are not going to eat somewhere with a poor food hygiene reputation and it will undoubtedly be delicious.
+Top Tip : if you would like to try authentic Sri Lankan food where the locals eat (and we would highly recommend this), then go to somewhere that is very busy!
+The locals are not going to eat somewhere with a poor food hygiene reputation and it will undoubtedly be delicious and very budget friendly.

 Don’t forget to bookmark this post if you found it useful and pin it to Pinterest!